syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/000_Parsing_syslog_messages/README.md

 title: Parsing syslog messages
 id: adm-parser-parsing
 description: >-
-    By default, syslog-ng OSE parses every message using the syslog-parser as a syslog message, and fills the macros with values of the message.
+    By default, {{ site.product.short_name }} parses every message using the syslog-parser as a syslog message, and fills the macros with values of the message.
     The syslog-parser does not discard messages: the message cannot be parsed as a syslog message, the entire message (including its header) is